schalkje/d3_research/dashboard/documentation/minimap.md

 See also: [Dashboard Overview](dashboard.md)

+Tip: The fullscreen toggle works seamlessly with the minimap; when maximized, the minimap resizes and stays synchronized.

 ## Enabling the Minimap

 Add a dedicated SVG and pass its selector when initializing the dashboard: